Charles-Johnson/zia/README.md

 # `zia`: Interpreter for the Zia programming language.

-The Zia project aims to allow programs to be easily adaptable.
-In contrast to functional programming, in which program data is immutable wherever possible, Zia program data is mutable wherever possible.
+The Zia project aims to allow programs to be easily adaptable to changing requirements with as much user-defined syntax as possible.
+In contrast to functional programmers, which avoid changing state wherever possible, Zia programmers seek to change the state of their program wherever possible without crashing.
 In contrast to traditional interpreted languages, Zia source code plays a role similar to database query languages.
 In contrast to traditional databases, Zia further abstracts away data representation details (such as tables and columns) and allows programs to be stored.

 The Zia syntax represents a binary tree where parentheses group a pair of expressions and a space separates a pair of expressions.

 e.g.
 ```